momin043/Violence-Vulgar-and-Child-Labor-Video-Analyzer/README.md

 ## Contact

-If you have any questions, feedback, or inquiries, please contact moh.momin043@gmail.com.
+If you have any questions, feedback, or inquiries, please contact moh.momin043@gmail.com or mohammadtaimur5920@gmail.com.
 We appreciate your interest and support!